Skip to main content UVA Health logo of UVA Health

 Did the kids like it?
 Yes.
 We all did.
 My daughter gave it a 10 out of 10, and I had to stop her from eating the whole thing.
 That wasn’t exactly surprising; she tends to enjoy any kind of pastry or baked treat.
 My son, on the other hand – well, the recipe included bananas and yogurt.
 So I was doubtful he’d try it, let alone eat and like it.
 Historically, he doesn’t eat banana bread, even with chocolate chips involved.

 But he did eat this bread.
-In terms of texture, taste, appearance, he said it earned a 6 out of 10.
+In terms of texture, taste, and appearance, he said it earned a 6 out of 10.
 He didn’t ravish the loaf like his sibling, but he did eat a hefty hunk, and said he would eat it again.

 My wife and I both thought it was great.
 Not every recipe translates well when I substitute with gluten-free flour, but this one accommodated the variation well.